 I recently went to the Whaling Museum in New Bedford for the annual Moby-Dick Marathon — a public reading of Moby-Dick that started at noon on a Saturday, went through the night, and ended at 1 pm on Sunday.
 About 100 different people read a section of the novel aloud.
 I didn’t see anyone attempt to memorize their section.
 There are also lectures, quiz games, museum exhibits, banquets, etc., so you might enjoy coming even if you don’t want to listen to the reading.
 The area around the museum is interesting, too; New Bedford is a charming, historic city, and a National Park Visitor Center makes it tourist-friendly.
+The public library is a historic building with sculptures and paintings as well as books.
 But there’s lots of crime in New Bedford, so you may want to stay in the “old city.”

 I was glad I went to the Moby-Dick Marathon; it was the best literature-related event I’ve ever been to — lots of enthusiastic laymen, and lots of knowledgeable scholars.
 If you can’t make it to New Bedford in January, the Whaling Museum’s website has a live video of the reading.